How VA Appraisals Work

 What the Notice of Value Means

-When the appraisal is done, the VA appraiser issues a Notice of Value (NOV) to the lender.
-The NOV states the home's appraised value and lists any required repairs.
-This document drives what happens next.
+The Notice of Value (NOV) is the VA’s official confirmation of the home’s appraised value and any repairs required before the loan can close.
+This document drives everything that happens next.

 “When the NOV comes in with required repairs, buyers often assume the seller will just say no and the deal will fall apart.
 In our experience, most sellers would rather fix a window or paint some trim than lose a VA buyer and start over.
 The appraiser flagging an issue is not a death sentence for the deal.
 It’s a negotiation point.”